-Through the application of existing informatics resources, the development of new resources, and the implementation of novel approaches, the Biomedical Informatics Core is implementing an innovative program that promotes the efficient, effective multi-directional flow of information among basic, animal, human, and public health researchers while minimizing the effects of traditional barriers that form research silos.
+Through the application of existing informatics resources, the development of new resources, and the implementation of novel approaches, the Biomedical Informatics Core is implementing an innovative program that promotes the efficient, effective multi-directional flow of information among basic, human, and public health researchers while minimizing the effects of traditional barriers that form research silos.
 This transformative approach is providing a set of user-friendly informatics tools and services that are supporting CCTS operations, UIC and CCTS-affiliate administrators, and clinical and translational research activities.

 Broadly, the Biomedical Informatics Core aims to:

 - Continually develop an integrated, centralized, and multi-source Clinical Research Data Warehouse to support clinical and translational science and provide valuable data and consultation services to researchers.

 - Provide flexible, user-friendly data management systems, enhance informatics tools to support research and collaboration, and provide informatics training that grows communities of diverse stakeholders.

 - Enhance research data security in human-subjects research by offering secure and flexible frameworks to support clinical and translational research.